Rea and Greta's Second Annual Literature Soirée

 We will be meeting Saturday, June 30th from 9 am to 4 pm at the beautiful Monday Club in San Luis Obispo located at 1815 Monterey Street.
 Doors open at 8:30 am for registration.
 Tickets are $50 and non-refundable but transferable.
 Price does not include lunch, but we will have the amazing Farmhouse Corner Market providing delicious sandwiches, salads, and other fresh options for purchase.

 And yes, we will have a meet-up at Scout Coffee (880 Foothill Blvd) on Friday evening at 6 pm.
 Come out for a cup of coffee or tea while enjoying the company of other like-minded mamas and make some new friends!

 *No cancellations within 10 days of event.
 If within 10 days of event please contact firstname.lastname@example.org.

 Here's what we'll cover:

-to them personally and why they believe it is a valuable subject to
+to her personally and why she believes it is a valuable subject to

 offer practical lesson ideas, ways to incorporate art history into